 Same thing for the outsole.
 As I’ve mentioned in the traction section, the heel portion of the outsole is looking a bit worse but it still doesn’t feel affected in terms of performance.

-So think of it a fair deal.
+So think of it as a fair deal.
 You won’t win the lottery with this deal but you also won’t throw your money away either.
 This could be your indoor option or a light outdoor play option.

 The Adidas Pro Bounce 2019 would’ve actually been a solid shoe that I’d still play in going forward.
 Sadly, it’s kind of a throw-off for me due to the fit.
 Overly tight is just something that’s not my cup of tea.

-But it’s just me though – for regular/narrow footers, the shoe should come off as solid.
+But it’s just me though – for regular/narrow footers, the shoe should come off as pretty solid.
 Nothing special but solid nonetheless.

 The traction is fairly good & competent for some outdoor play.
 Bounce never fails in providing a balanced ride, they’re supportive and don’t break the bank.